codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/shared-configuration.md

   food: pizza
 {% endhighlight %}

-Here is a pipeline step that is reading the yaml snippet and extracts a value
+Here is a pipeline step that reads the YAML snippet and extracts a value:

   `YAML`
 {% highlight yaml %}